 THE ULTIMATE JAPANESE FOOD GUIDE

-We adore Japanese food.
-It’s my absolute favorite cuisine in the world and a big reason why we love visiting this country.
-If you enjoy Japanese food as much as we do, then you need to read our Japanese Food Guide.
-It includes popular dishes in Japan as well as regional specialties by prefecture.
+Japanese is my absolute favorite cuisine in the world.
+I can’t get enough of it which is a big reason why we try to visit this country at least once a year.
+If you enjoy Japanese food as much as we do, then you might want to read our Japanese Food Guide.
+It features popular dishes in Japan as well as regional specialties by prefecture.

 WHERE TO EAT